HHNM/Web_scraping_and_data_visualisation_with_PowerBI/README.md

 The data extracted is then saved into a JSON file (best_selling_games.json).

-PowerBI was used to visualise the data saved in JSON format.
+PowerBI was used to visualise the data saved.

 /PowerBI_report/best_selling_games_report.pdf